ismail-s/fireblog/README.rst

 Do note when running those commands that:

 - you use a `virtualenv <https://virtualenv.pypa.io/en/latest/>`_
 - You don't use development.ini when running in production.
-This is because dvelopment.ini enables the debug toolbar, which allows arbitrary code execution.
+This is because development.ini enables the debug toolbar, which allows arbitrary code execution.
 For a warning of what this could result in, see `this article <http://arstechnica.co.uk/security/2015/10/patreon-was-warned-of-serious-website-flaw-5-days-before-it-was-hacked/>`_.
 - If you want the server to run as a daemon, use the following command instead:

 .. code:: bash